helenvholmes/portfolio/src/pages/index.md

 ---
 templateKey: index-page
+intro:
+  heading: asdf
-intro: >-
+  description: >-
     Creating brands, designing logos, illustrating, making websites, building print collateral, and animating shorts.
 In July of 2018 she created Your Grandma Lied Studios, a boutique branding shop which she runs with her partner and talented friends from New York, New York.
 ---